JSv4/OpenContracts/docs/configuration/frontend-configuration.md

 1. `REACT_APP_USE_AUTH0`: Use Auth0 for authentication if True (in which case you need Auth0 config vars)
 2. `REACT_APP_USE_ANALYZERS`: Turn off frontend controls for analyzers.
 3. `REACT_APP_ALLOW_IMPORTS`: Allow import of corpus exports.
-4. `REACT_APP_ROOT_URL`: Specifies the base URL for the application, useful for API calls or routing.
+4. `REACT_APP_API_ROOT_URL`: Specifies the base URL for the application, useful for API calls or routing.

 ## Methods of Providing Configuration Variables